mattytrog/FUSEE_SUITE/README.md

 - If faulty charger or connection, this can be detected and shown (repeated reboots are counted and stored), if necessary, -control switched off.
 - Neopixel support added
 - 20s long-press for "blind" sans-LED UF2 bootloader access.

+#### TODO: More indepth guide on flashing and usage

+#### TODO: Raspberry Pi OpenOCD image link here and brief guide.

+## Disclaimer: You should know exactly what you are doing before attempting this modification.
+It isn't easy - there are really really small points to solder to.
+No keys or Nintendo copyrighted works are included in this.
+This is released as open-source, with no warranty given or implied.
+YOU ONLY HAVE YOURSELF TO BLAME.